samtools/htslib/samples/DEMO.md

 The HTSLib api supports thread pooling for better performance.
 There are a few ways in which this can be used.
 The pool can be made specific for a file or a generic pool can be created and shared across multiple files.
-Another way to use thread pool is to schedule tasks explicitly to queues which gets executed using threads in pool.
+Thread pool can also be used to execute user defined tasks.
+The tasks are to be queued on a queue and threads in pool executes them and results can be queued back if required.

 The samples are trivial ones to showcase the usage of api and the number of threads to use has to be identified based on complexity and parallelism of the